dimo414/ProfileGem/README.md

 1. Checkout ProfileGem to your machine (`~/ProfileGem` is suggested).

 1. Drop any gems you'd like to use into the ProfileGem directory.
 A future update may allow for automatic checkouts, but presently you must create/checkout gems manually.
 Once in place, they can be updated automatically by ProfileGem.
-To start a new gem, copy the `template` directory to a new gem directory:
+To create a new gem, copy the `template` directory to a new gem directory:

         cp -R template myshell.gem

-1. Copy `template.conf.sh` to `local.conf.sh` and open it, adding `#GEM` lines for any gems you have checked out, e.g. `#GEM myshell`.
+1. Copy `template.conf.sh` to `local.conf.sh` and edit it, adding `#GEM` lines for any gems you have checked out, e.g. `#GEM myshell`.
 Add any local environment variables to configure your gems here.

 1. Run `~/ProfileGem/load.sh` and confirm no errors / unexpected output.
 You can alternatively run `_PGEM_DEBUG=true ~/ProfileGem/load.sh` to get more detailed output, including listing all files which are loaded.